menu

 Of important note, Sun Valley is also a city of artists.
 Sun Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sun Valley’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.47% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 22.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Sun Valley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sun Valley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sun Valley is worth considering.